cea-hpc/modules/doc/source/modulefile.rst

 in case of deep *modulefile*).
 Unless a symbolic version, alias, or regular module version already exists for these version names.

+Every file in searched directories is checked to see if it begins with the magic cookie to determine if it is a *modulefile* (see `DESCRIPTION`_ section).
+When the :mconfig:`mcookie_check` configuration is set to ``eval``, this check is skipped and all files in search directories are considered *modulefiles*.

 If user names a *modulefile* that cannot be found in the first *modulepath* directory, *modulefile* will be searched in next *modulepath* directory and so on until a matching *modulefile* is found.
 If search goes through